 It takes some getting used to.
 Configuring countless rules, checking them up online, accidentally pushing code with linting errors… but you’ll get there.

 One gotcha is that ESLint doesn’t support experimental ECMAScript features out of the box, except for the highly requested object rest/spread feature.
-If you want experimental features, you could plug in the babel-eslint parser, but you shouldn’t use those features in production anyway, because they might not end up in the spec.
+If you want experimental features, you could plug in the babel-eslint parser, but you should avoid using those features in production anyway, because they might not end up in the spec.

 You’ll become a better developer because you’ll learn why some rules are enforced, and you’ll quickly learn to follow them.
 ESLint and many of its plugins are very well documented, so you can learn a lot there.